FREE SHIPPING on this item!

 Mini 14 Straight - Serial numbers 181 to 197,

 Mini 14 Straight - Early 580 series with pencil barrel.
-This model requires that you cut a new roll pin slot on your barrel for proper fitment.
+This model may require that you cut a new roll pin slot on your barrel for proper fitment.

-A: Yes, the Mo-Reaper is available in several configurations, and we can fit all versions of the Mini-14 and mini-30 except for the factory tactical Mini-30/Mini 14 300BLK with bull barrels.
+A: Yes, the "Blind" Mo-Reaper is available in several configurations, and we can fit all versions of the Mini-14 and mini-30 except for the factory tactical Mini-30, Mini 14 300BLK or Mini 14 tactical with factory threaded barrel.

-Q: What material is used to manufacture the Mo-Reaper?
+Q: What material is used to manufacture the "Blind" Mo-Reaper?

-Q: Can I mount the Mo-Reaper myself, or do I need a gunsmith to install it?
+Q: Can I mount the "Blind" Mo-Reaper myself, or do I need a gunsmith to install it?

-Q: Does the Mo-Reaper thread onto my Mini-14 tactical version?
+Q: Does the "Blind" Mo-Reaper thread onto my Mini-14 tactical version?

-Q: How will the Mo-Reaper effect my rifle’s performance?
+Q: How will the "Blind" Mo-Reaper effect my rifle’s performance?

 Q: I shoot from the prone position.
 Won’t the ports kick up dust from the ground?